 Background

 Metazoans are vehicles for microbial communities, also named microbiota.
-The microbiota and its metazoan host have mutualistic interactions and are thought to adapt and evolve as holobiont (Wilson and Sober, 1989; Gill et al., 2006; Zilber-Rosenberg and Rosenberg, 2008; Bordenstein and Theis, 2015).
-Several studies have highlighted the importance of the microbiota in the function and development of several organs such as the alimentary canal, the nervous system and the tegument (Sekirov et al., 2010; Sommer and Bäckhed, 2013; Douglas, 2018)...) .
+The microbiota and its metazoan host have mutualistic interactions and are thought to adapt and evolve as an holobiont (Wilson and Sober, 1989; Gill et al., 2006; Zilber-Rosenberg and Rosenberg, 2008; Bordenstein and Theis, 2015).
+Several studies have highlighted the importance of the microbiota in the function and development of several organs such as the alimentary canal, the nervous system and the tegument (Sekirov et al., 2010; Sommer and Bäckhed, 2013; Douglas, 2018).
 The dynamic interaction between a microbiota and its host is under intense scrutiny especially for mammalian species and a handful of model organisms (Colston and Jackson, 2016; Douglas, 2019).
 However, very little is currently known on the biotic and abiotic interactions between the microbiota of even well-known and classic vertebrate model organisms such as amphibians (Colston and Jackson, 2016; Douglas, 2019; Rebollar and Harris, 2019).

 The current paucity of knowledge on amphibian’s microbiome is an historical thumb of nose.
 Indeed in 1901, Olga Metchnikoff published a note on the influence of microbes on the development of tadpoles (Metchnikoff, 1901).
 She concluded that microbes were vital to tadpoles because they could not complete their development in sterile conditions, and her results were confirmed by Moro (Moro, 1905).
-A few years later, these results were challenged by Eugène Wollmann and his wife, who finally observed that Rana temporaria tadpoles could complete their metamorphosis in sterile conditions (Wollman, 1913).
+A few years later, these results were challenged by Eugène and Elisabeth Wollmann, who finally observed that Rana temporaria tadpoles could complete their metamorphosis in sterile conditions (Wollman, 1913).
 They also reported that tadpoles could be fed solely with bacteria, pinpointing their nutritive roles (Wollman and Wollman, 1915).
+Since that time, only few investigations have addressed the interactions between bacteria and tadpoles during development.

-Currently, the best-known amphibian model is the African clawed frog and it present Several features to unravel the interactions between an animal host and communities or individual microbial taxa.
+Currently, the best-known amphibian model in biology is the African clawed frog.
+Several features of its life cycle can facilitate investigations on the interactions between an animal host and communities or individual microbial taxa.
 Xenopus have a long lifespan of more than ten years and several tools are available to study their biology including genomic engineering (Vouillot et al., 2014).
 However, there is few data on Xenopus microbiota.
-Mashoof et al. used 16S rRNA metabarcoding to describe the bacterial diversity in the gut microbiota of adult Xenopus and found that Firmicutes, Bacteroidetes and Proteobacteria were the dominant bacterial phylum like in (Mashoof et al., 2013; Colombo et al., 2015)the mammalian gut microbiota of human and mice .
+Mashoof et al. used 16S rRNA metabarcoding to describe the bacterial diversity in the gut microbiota of adult Xenopus and found that Firmicutes, Bacteroidetes and Proteobacteria were the dominant bacterial phylum like in other vertebrates (Mashoof et al., 2013; Colombo et al., 2015).